grafana/grafana/docs/sources/panels/add-a-panel.md

 ## 2. Edit panel settings

 While not required, we recommend that you add a helpful title and description to your panel.
-You can use variables you have defined in either field, but not global variables.
+You can use [variables you have defined]({{< relref "../variables/templates-and-variables.md" >}}) in either field, but not [global variables]({{< relref "../variables/global-variables.md" >}}).

 ![](/img/docs/panels/panel-settings-7-0.png)

 **Panel title -** Text entered in this field is displayed at the top of your panel in the Panel editor and in the dashboard.

-**Description -** Write a description of the panel and the data you are displaying.
+**Description -** Text entered in this field is displayed in a tooltip in the upper left corner of the panel.
+Write a description of the panel and the data you are displaying.
 Pretend you are explaining it to a new user six months from now, when it is no longer fresh in your mind.
 Future editors (possibly yourself) will thank you.

 ## 3. Write a query